Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Adventuredome

-For theme park lovers, Adventuredome has activities for all ages, away from the Las Vegas heat.
+Adventuredome has theme park activities for all ages, away from the Las Vegas heat.
 There are rides specifically made for children and for adults.
 Silly clown shows may pop up at any moment during your time at the Adventuredome, so get ready to laugh.

 Enjoy the arcade, mini golf, or even a 4D show when you are at the Adventuredome in Las Vegas.
 If you visit during Halloween, this place turns into a massive haunted house called Frightdome.